 The Sony A6600 is my top pick for hiking and mountaineering.
-At $1,399 for the body alone, it’s a little bit pricey.
-But Sony included absolutely everything you could need in this mirrorless camera and its compact size and weight make it perfect for extended trips in the alpine.
+Sony have included absolutely everything you could need in this mirrorless camera and its compact size and weight make it perfect for extended trips in the alpine.

 The A6600 features Sony’s 24.2-megapixel APS-C (crop frame) sensor, which has been a mainstay for Sony for years and can be found in any A6000-series camera.
 The A6600 has a fully weatherproof body and a high capacity battery.
 It also offers 11 frames per second (fps) burst shooting, which is especially useful for shooting skiing, mountain running, and other high-speed adventures.

 What really pushes the A6600 over the top for me is its video capabilities.
 This camera can shoot 4K video at 60 fps or full HD video in 120 fps slow-motion.
 For Hollywood-quality productions, it even offers S-Log gamma profiles.
 I rarely use all these video tools, but it’s nice knowing you can produce virtually any kind of media with this one camera.